INSIGHTS: The 1926 Dodd, Mead & Co. edition of Agatha Christie's The Mysterious Affair at Styles.

 Images below: The title and copyright pages from the first Grosset & Dunlap book.

-They were likely failing to acknowledge the National Book Club edition.
+In addition to leaving in the old 'Fourth Printing' notation, neither Dodd Mead nor Grosset & Dunlap acknowledged the National Book Company version in the printing sequences.
 Errors in printing sequences continued to be common all the way through the 1980s with many of Christie's books.

 U.S. Printing History: